jrsarge/WR-route/docs/00-project-summary.md

 claude implement US-006  # Data persistence
 # ... continue through all Phase 1 user stories
 ```

+**Note**: Originally included a Phase 5 (Enterprise & Security), but this has been removed as these features are not necessary for the core world record attempt.

 ### Key Implementation Sequence
 1. **Read CLAUDE.md First**: Always reference project-specific instructions